rgc99/irrigation_unlimited/README.md

 ### Service `adjust_time`

 Adjust the run times.
 Calling this service will override any previous adjustment i.e. it will _not_ make adjustments on adjustments.
 For example, if the scheduled duration is 30 minutes calling percent: 150 will make it 45 minutes then calling percent 200 will make it 60 minutes.
-Must have one and only one of `actual`, `percentage`, `increase`, `descrease` or `reset`.
+Must have one and only one of `actual`, `percentage`, `increase`, `decrease` or `reset`.
 When a sequence is specified each zone's duration will be auto adjusted as a proportion of the original sequence.

 A schedule anchored to a start time will alter the completion time.
 Likewise a schedule anchored to a finish time will change the commencement time.
 In this situation ensure there is enough time in the current day for the schedule to complete or it will be deferred to the following day.
 Adjustments must be made _before_ the scheduled start time.
 Running schedules will be not affected.